tyler-paavola/route_basic_auth/README.md

 INTRODUCTION
 ------------

 The Route Basic Authentication module protects configured routes with HTTP basic authentication.
-The routes are configured with the Drupal route name, for example the login: "user.login".
+The routes are configured with the Drupal route name (described as **machine name** in the [structure of routes documentation](https://www.drupal.org/docs/8/api/routing-system/structure-of-routes)), for example the login: "user.login".
 The HTTP methods  (GET, POST, PUT, DELETE, ...) that should be protected by HTTP basic authentication are also configured for each route.
 A site wide username and password is used, configurable on the settings page (Administration » Configuration » System » Route Basic Authentication settings).

  * For a full description of the module, visit the project page: https://www.drupal.org/project/route_basic_auth